Gonzz-96/markdown-cv/README.md

 ## Certifications

-* **Cisco CCNA Program Certification, School Of Engineering, UNAM:** including the modules:
+* **Cisco CCNA Program Certification, School Of Engineering, UNAM,** including the modules:
 	* *Introduction To Networks*
 	* *Routing And Switching Essentials*
 	* *Scalling Networks*
 	* *Connecting Networks*.

-* **Diploma Of Tuning and Performance of Database, School Of Enginering, UNAM:** including the modules:
+* **Diploma Of Tuning and Performance of Database, School Of Enginering, UNAM,** including the modules:
 	* *OLTP Information Systems and SQL*
 	* *Databases Administrations*
 	* *Query Optimization*